aws-samples/sagemaker-run-notebook/QuickStart.md

 When you open SageMaker Studio, you can add the extension with the following steps:

-1. Upload the the installation package, sagemaker_run_notebook-0.14.0.tar.gz, from the [latest release][release] to a location of your choosing in S3.
-2. Save the  `install-run-notebook.sh` script (available on [GitHub][install-run-notebook.sh]) to your home directory in Studio.
+1. Save the  `install-run-notebook.sh` script (available on [GitHub][install-run-notebook.sh]) to your home directory in Studio.
 The easiest way to do this is to open a text file and paste the contents in.
-Then edit the S3 location to where you uploaded the installation tar file and save it as `install-run-notebook.sh`.
-3. Open a terminal tab (`File`->`New`->`Terminal`) and run the script as `bash install-run-notebook.sh`.
+2. Open a terminal tab (`File`->`New`->`Terminal`) and run the script as `bash install-run-notebook.sh`.
-4. When it's complete, refresh your Studio browser tab and you'll see the sidebar scheduler tab.
+3. When it's complete, refresh your Studio browser tab and you'll see the sidebar scheduler tab.

-If you restart your server app, just rerun steps 3 & 4 and you'll have the extension ready to go.
+If you restart your server app, just rerun steps 2 & 3 and you'll have the extension ready to go.

 [install-run-notebook.sh]: https://github.com/aws-samples/sagemaker-run-notebook/blob/master/scripts/studio/install-run-notebook.sh